- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

 - HIV becomes part of the cells it infects and cannot be removed without killing the infected cells or using novel therapies to remove the HIV inside them.

-- “Eradication” or a “sterilising cure” would remove HIV from the body completely, generally by killing all infected cells.
+- 'Eradication' or a 'sterilising cure' would remove HIV from the body completely, generally by killing all infected cells.

-- A “functional cure” would not eradicate all HIV, but would enable the body to stop HIV proliferating and causing harm, without the need for any further treatment.
+- A 'functional cure' would not eradicate all HIV but would enable the body to stop HIV proliferating and causing harm, without the need for any further treatment.

 - Various approaches are being explored to achieve eradication or a functional cure.
 A combination of approaches is likely to be needed.

 So far, HIV has proved almost impossible to eradicate from the human body because the virus integrates into long-lived immune system cells and remains dormant in those cells for many years.
 In most viral infections the immune system recognises infected cells and kills those cells.
-In a few viral infections, such as herpes simplex (the cause of genital herpes), hepatitis B and HIV, a virus infects cells that are difficult for the immune system to reach or integrates itself into the genetic material of a cell in such a way that it cannot be removed.
+In a few viral infections, such as herpes simplex (the cause of genital herpes), hepatitis B and HIV, a virus infects cells that are difficult for the immune system to reach or integrates itself into the genetic material of a cell so that it cannot be removed.

 The HIV reservoir

 HIV mainly infects CD4+ T-lymphocytes, dendritic cells and macrophages.
 These are immune system cells responsible for recognising pathogens and clearing them.
 HIV integrates into the DNA of these cells.
-Most infected cells are short-lived, and if antiretroviral therapy stops HIV replication they soon die.
+Most infected cells are short-lived, and if antiretroviral therapy (ART) stops HIV replication they soon die.